 Straight Talk offers two programs for anyone wanting to move to prepaid.
 They have their regular service, where you purchase a phone from them and get their service.
 Their phones are usually lower end smartphones or “dumb” phones equipped with Straight Talk’s service.
 You pay for service each month and it is pretty straight forward.

-Once the figure out the network that will work best for you, you can purchase the SIM card that will fit your phone, which will be a micro SIM or mini SIM.
+Once the figure out the network that will work best for you, you can purchase the SIM card that will fit your phone, which will be a micro sim or mini SIM.
+Make sure you check which size you phone will hold.
 You have options when purchasing the 30 day service, which are $45 for domestic or $60 for international.
 This includes unlimited talk, unlimited text, voicemail, and unlimited data*.